izKonrad/SMARTCONTRACTMANAGEMENT/README.md

 1. Connecting your MetaMask wallet and display the balance.
 2. Withdraw and deposit ETH in different values such as 1, 2, and 3.
 3. ETH Multiplier
-4. ETH Divider by half
+4. ETH Divider by HALF

 ### Getting Started
 I highly suggest to use the Gitpod to run this code, but it is also working for other compiler.